-In both cases, the voltage at the VREG terminal, $V{REG}$ , is the main operating supply for most of the circuits in the AMT49101.
+In both cases, the voltage at the VREG terminal, V{REG} , is the main operating supply for most of the circuits in the AMT49100.
 It provides the supply for the internal low-voltage linear regulators, the reference voltage generator, the sense amplifiers, the above VBRG charge pump and the gate drivers.
 For the gate drivers, this includes the charge current and bias current for the low-side gate drive and the initial charge current for the bootstrap capacitors.
-A sufficiently large ceramic capacitor must be connected to the VREG terminal to provide the switching currents for the internal logic and logic I/O, the charge pump, and the transient currents for the low-side gate drive and bootstrap charging.
-This capacitor should have a minimum value of 10 $\mu$ F, but may need to be larger depending on the total gate charge of the MOSFETs being driven.
+A sufficiently large ceramic capacitor must be connected to the VREG terminal to provide the switching currents for the internal logic and logic I/O, the charge pump, and the transient currents for the low-side gate drive a minimum value of 10 μ F, but may need to be larger depending on the total gate charge of the MOSFETs being driven.